 Discover the man who became a legend!
 The Stonewall Jackson House in historic downtown Lexington, Virginia is the only home that the famous Confederate General Thomas “Stonewall” Jackson ever owned.

-Registration is now open for the 17th Biennial Stonewall Jackson Symposium.
+Registration for the 17th Biennial Stonewall Jackson Symposium.

 Jackson and his second wife, Mary Anna Morrison, lived in the brick and stone house before the Civil War.
 Tours of the house focus on Jackson’s civilian life as a professor, church leader, businessman, and husband.